-- As your employer, we offer a health plan to: - ✓ All employees. - With respect to dependents: - ☑ We do offer coverage.
+- As your employer, we offer a health plan to: - Some employees.
+Eligible employees are: All full-time employees working 30 or more hours per week - With respect to dependents: - ☑ We do offer coverage.
 Eligible dependents are: Legal spouse and dependents

-If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.
+☑ If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.